 Governmental funds include all activities that provide general governmental services that are not business-type activities.
-This includes the General Fund, special revenue funds, debt service funds, capital project funds, and permanent funds.
+This includes the General Fund and special revenue funds.
 The Intermediate School District reports the following funds as major governmental funds:

-• The General Fund is the primary operating fund because it accounts for all financial resources used to provide government services other than those specifically assigned to another fund.
+The General Fund is the primary operating fund because it accounts for all financial resources used to provide government services other than those specifically assigned to another fund.